 From the island of Mactan, it took us about two and a half hours to drive to the hilly area.
 But that was because we passed by road constructions that held up traffic.
 If not, we would’ve arrived maybe two hours and 15-30 minutes.

-Once you’ve turned left, it will be a straight, uphill 8-kilometer to get to park area.
+Once you’ve turned left, it will be a straight, uphill 8-kilometer drive to get to park area.

 Getting your tickets